 - Red miso - the most concentrated, salty, fermented flavor, which makes it great for heartier foods like meat or tofu.

-Important to note: although miso is typically cultured with rice, it can also be cultured with barley.
-My favorite brands are Miso Master Organic (which also has a soy-free option) and Cold Mountain Miso.
-Both of these brands clearly label their products gluten-free.
+Important to note: although miso is typically cultured with white rice (and sometimes brown rice), it can also be cultured with barley.
+My favorite brands that are gluten-free are Miso Master Organic (which also has a soy-free option) and Cold Mountain Miso.
+Both of these brands clearly label their products.

 Please remember recipes are just a starting point